 Meanwhile, Buy Now Pay Later is PayPal’s latest customer financing payment option.
 By partnering with a long list of retail brands, merchants can provide customers with the option to pay for their purchases in four interest-free installments while merchants get the proceeds of their sale upfront.
 This payment method is compatible with popular ecommerce platforms and setup at checkout is easy.

 3. Extensive Suite of Payment Solutions

 Small online businesses can use PayPal Checkout to offer a variety of payment methods.
-It gives their customers the freedom to pay the way they want, whether with credit or debit cards and even funds from their bank.
-It uses intuitive Smart Payment ButtonsTM, so it always presents the payment methods that are most relevant to each customer.
+It gives customers the freedom to pay the way they want, whether with credit or debit cards and even funds from their bank.
+PayPal Checkout uses intuitive Smart Payment ButtonsTM, so it always presents the payment methods that are most relevant to each customer.

 Brick-and-mortar shops can now manage their in-store transactions with PayPal’s mobile app and card reader.
 Businesses can accept chip or magstripe credit cards, debit cards, and even contactless payments with the same security feature they offer to online customers.
 PayPal also has Zettle as its point-of-sale (POS) software, and it includes POS equipment like lockable tablets, receipt printers, card reader docks, and even cash drawers.